abew16/TF/README.md

 Prof School: 12 People - 12.2%
 Doctorate: 12 People - 12.2%

 ![education charts](https://cloud.githubusercontent.com/assets/25283369/23106278/a8484f6e-f69f-11e6-9cc4-9985468b0b82.png)

 The table below shows the percentage of each group with an income >50K.
-The trend shows that those with more years of schooling have better chance of having a higher income.
+The trend shows that those with more years of schooling have better chance of having a higher income:

 ![Percentage of Sample >50K Income](https://cloud.githubusercontent.com/assets/25283369/23105880/884b7ff6-f69a-11e6-8bcc-b6b8369ffbee.PNG)

 In order to reject the null hypothesis for the alternative (>50% chance to have a >50K income) the t-test must be positive and the P-Value must be below .1 at a 10% significance level.
 As you can see from the table below, only a doctorate or professional degree has enough evidence to show that there is a greater than 50% chance to have a 50K income.

 ![Hypothesis Tests](https://cloud.githubusercontent.com/assets/25283369/23105877/859670fe-f69a-11e6-9984-55edbb4bd533.PNG)